 If you are employed or self-employed with no retirement plan, you can make a deductible contribution of up to $5,500 a year to a traditional IRA (deduction is sometimes allowed even if you have a plan).
 Further, there is also an additional catch-up contribution of $1,000 if age 50 or over.

 Health Savings Accounts.
 Consider setting up a health savings account (HSA).
 You can deduct contributions to the account, investment earnings are tax-deferred until withdrawn, and amounts you withdraw are tax-free when used to pay medical bills.

-In effect, medical expenses paid from the account are deductible from the first dollar (unlike the usual rule limiting such deductions to the excess over 10 percent of AGI).
+In effect, medical expenses paid from the account are deductible from the first dollar (unlike the usual rule limiting such deductions to the amount of excess over 7.5 percent of AGI).
 For amounts withdrawn at age 65 or later that are not used for medical bills, the HSA functions much like an IRA.

 These are just a few of the steps you might take.
-Please contact the office for assistance with implementing these and other year-end planning strategies that might be suitable to your particular situation.
+Please contact the office for assistance with implementing these and other year-end planning strategies that might be suitable for your particular situation 610-544-5900.